 The following websites can help you investigate a particular news outlet.

 How do you evaluate the trustworthiness of a news source if it the journalist's source has requested to remain anonymous?

 We can't verify the facts that have been published so we need to evaluate the author and news organization.

+Can you verify this information elsewhere?
 The following links can help you to verify facts or claims.